gabrielklein/EnergyMeterIEC62056/README.md

 It's similar to the next section :)

+# Tested environment

+I use a Raspberry Pi 3 Model B Rev 1.2

+> PRETTY_NAME="Raspbian GNU/Linux 11 (bullseye)"

+> NAME="Raspbian GNU/Linux"

+> VERSION_ID="11"

+> VERSION="11 (bullseye)"

 # Setup a raspberry to start to collect energy data

-You need first to install a linux environment on the raspberry
+You need first to install a linux environment on the raspberry.

 Then install some libraries and java
 > sudo apt-get install librxtx-java

-> sudo apt-get update & sudo apt-get install openjdk-7-jre-headless librxtx-java
+> sudo apt-get update

+> sudo apt-get install openjdk-17-jdk  openjdk-17-jre librxtx-java

 You may be interested to add the user that will run this program to "dialout"
-> sudo adduser gabriel dialout
+> sudo adduser yourname dialout

-You may need to copy all files in
-> /usr/lib/jni

-To

-> /usr/lib

 I suggest to shutdown the HDMI interface to lower a bit the energy usage (should be done at every restart)
 > /usr/bin/tvservice -o